Transcription into Chinese characters: History

 After the three histories had been corrupted, K'ien-lung ordered the same committee to explain the meanings of the new names; and this gave rise to a new work entitled: 遼金元史語解 Liao kin yüan shi yü kai, or "Explanation of words (proper names) found in the histories of the Liao, Kin and Yüan."
 In this vocabulary, all the names of men, countries, places, mountains, rivers etc.—of the three histories have been systematically arranged, but according to the new spelling.
 The original spelling of the name however is always given, and the chapters are indicated where the name occurs.
 This renders the vocabulary very useful for reference, and we may lay aside the fact, that the principal object in view of the learned committee, was the absurd explanation of the meaning of the newly-invented names.
 I may give a few examples of the sagacity these savants displayed in their etymological commentaries.
 The city of Derbend (the name means "gate" in Persian), situated on the western shore of the Caspian sea, is mentioned in the Yuan shi, as a city of Persia, and the name is written 打耳班 Da-r-ban.
 The committee changed the name into 都爾本 Du-r-ben, and explain that durben in Mongol means, "four."
 The name of Bardaa, a city of Armenia, is rendered in the original Yuan shi by 巴耳打阿 Ba-r-da-a.
 The committee will have the name to be 巴勒塔哈 Ba-le-t'a-ha, and comment that this name in Manchu means "the neck part of a sable skin."
-By 别失八里 Bie-shi-ba-li in theuncorrupted Yuan shi, Bishbalik is to be understood.
+By 别失八里 Bie-shi-ba-li in the uncorrupted Yuan shi, Bishbalik is to be understood.
 The meaning of this name in Turkish, is " Five cities," and the term 五城 Wu-ch'eng, meaning also "Five cities," occurs repeatedly in the Yuan shi, as a synonym of Bie-shi-ba-li.
 The committee however transformed the name into 巴實伯里 Ba-shi-bo-li, and state that Ba-shi in the language of the Mohammedans means "head" and bo-li "kidneys."

 The most recent edition of the Yüan shi (also with corrupted proper names) is dated 1824, but Archimandrite Palladius has noticed that it was only finished about twenty years later.
 This edition is not difficult of purchase, and I fancy it is the only edition of the Yuan shi found in European libraries.
 The numerous translations from the "Mongol history," found in Pauthier's M. Polo, have all been made from this corrupted text.
 At the time Klaproth and Rémusat wrote, the Yuan shi was unknown in Europe, and it seems, that even the old Catholic missionaries in Peking had not seen it.
 The old sinologues knew only an extract of the great "Mongol History"." - E. Bretschneider, Notices of the Mediæval Geography and History of Central and Western Asia, pp. 5-6.